-Reload the barrel with the rocks, water and the next stage of grit - approximately 3 tablespoons of #220 silicon carbide grit.
+Reload the barrel with the rocks, water and the next stage of grit - approximately 3 to 5 tablespoons of #220 silicon carbide grit per kilo of rock.
 Tumble again for approximately a week for the medium stage.

 Step 3 - Fine Sand (#600 Silicon Carbide)